TV Nation: Cancellation and post-TV Nation

 In December 1995, the Fox network decided not to pick up its option for more episodes of the show, despite receiving more letters and mail than they ever had for any show.
 By January 1997, the BBC had raised all of the necessary money for an eight-episode-long third season of TV Nation, receiving funds from TV networks in five different countries (Canada, Australia, New Zealand, South Africa and France).
 What prevented the third season from becoming a reality was a lack of a major American television network outlet for the show.
 During this time reruns of the show began appearing on Comedy Central, and ratings for the first week were, in Moore's words, "incredible."

 After TV Nation ended, two VHS volumes of the show were released in 1997.
 Adventures in a TV Nation, a book about the series written by Moore and Glynn, was published in 1998.
 The funding previously acquired from British broadcaster Channel 4 for a third season eventually turned into the new TV series The Awful Truth.
 It was broadcast on the Bravo cable television network in the US from 1999 to 2000.
 There are currently no known reruns of TV Nation being shown by a United States TV station or cable channel, nor are there any plans to release it on DVD or to online video sites like Hulu.com.

 Home video releases

-Two VHS videocassettes were released in 1997 by Columbia TriStar Home Video.
+Two VHS video cassettes were released in 1997 by Columbia TriStar Home Video.